PaddlePaddle/PaddleSuite/docs/pipeline_usage/tutorials/ocr_pipelines/seal_recognition.en.md

 <tr>
 <td><code>file</code></td>
 <td><code>string</code></td>
-<td>The URL of an image file or PDF file accessible by the service, or the Base64 encoded result of the content of the above-mentioned file types.
+<td>The URL of an image file or PDF file accessible by the server, or the Base64 encoded result of the content of the above-mentioned file types.
 For PDF files with more than 10 pages, only the content of the first 10 pages will be used.</td>
 <td>Yes</td>
 </tr>
 <tr>
 <td><code>fileType</code></td>
 <td><code>integer</code></td>
 <td>File type. <code>0</code> indicates a PDF file, and <code>1</code> indicates an image file.
-If this property is not present in the request body, the service will attempt to infer the file type automatically based on the URL.</td>
+If this property is not present in the request body, the file type will be inferred based on the URL.</td>
 <td>No</td>
 </tr>
 </tbody>